Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-You can create this same table by multiplying values together and subtracting the set till you have zero left.
+You can create this table by multiplying values and subtracting the set until you have zero left.

 <br /><br />

-The last per iteration value you get is the number of sides the dimensional shape has.
+The last per-added amount you get is the number of sides the dimensional shape has.

 <br /><br />